deejaygraham/deejaygraham.github.io/_posts/2014-11-24-muda-muri-mura-so-what.markdown

-Explaining what these three variations on waste were in [the Toyota Production System](http://en.wikipedia.org/wiki/Toyota_Production_System), the names are similar enough to the western software developer's ear but have such clear differences in meaning, I thought a mnethat that they are often difficult to remember the clear differences between them for the western .
+Explaining what these three variations on waste were in [the Toyota Production System](http://en.wikipedia.org/wiki/Toyota_Production_System), the names are similar enough to the western software developer's ear but have such clear differences in meaning, I thought a visual mnemonic might be in order.

 So...